Generally when I write about a book, it’s because I absolutely love it and think a lot of other people would enjoy it.

 And I didn’t feel any sense of really getting to know these women at all.
 Instead, they all felt very distant and removed.
 It was interesting, but not engaging in the way I wanted.

-This book has been getting an enormous amount of press, so I’m curious to see what other people have thought.
+The Astronaut Wives Club has been getting an enormous amount of press, so I’m curious to see what other people have thought.
 Anyone else read it yet?